 Billions of federal dollars are lost annually due to healthcare fraud, errors, and abuse.
 The Administration for Community Living (ACL) Office of Healthcare Information & Counseling manages the Senior Medicare Patrol (SMP) grants.
 The SMP mission is to empower and assist Medicare beneficiaries, their families, and caregivers, to prevent, detect, and report suspected healthcare fraud, errors, and abuse through outreach, counseling, and education.
-SMPs work to resolve beneficiary complaints of potential healthcare fraud in collaboration with state and federal partners, including the U. S. Department of Health & Human Services Office of the Inspector General, Centers for Medicare & Medicaid Services, state Medicaid fraud control units, and state Attorney Generals.
+SMPs work to resolve beneficiary complaints of potential healthcare fraud in collaboration with state and federal partners, including the U. S. Department of Health & Human Services Office of the Inspector General, Centers for Medicare & Medicaid Services, state Medicaid fraud control units, and state attorneys general.

 SMPs recruit and train retired professionals and other volunteers to recognize and report instances or patterns of healthcare fraud.
 These activities support ACL’s goals of promoting increased choice and greater independence among older adults and individuals with disabilities.
 SMP activities also serve to enhance the financial, emotional, physical, and mental well-being of older adults, thereby increasing their capacity to maintain security in retirement and make better financial and healthcare choices.